Trump administration family separation policy: Congressional hearings

+Controversial facility conditions

-Poor conditions in holding facilities reported
+Poor conditions in ICE facilities

-In June 2019, a group of attorneys who are involved with the Flores settlement visited a Border Patrol center in Clint, Texas.
-The facility houses 250 children including a 1-year-old, two 2-year-olds, a 3-year-old and "dozens more under 12".
+In June 2019, a group of attorneys who were involved with the Flores settlement visited a Border Patrol center in Clint, Texas.
+The facility housed 250 children including a 1-year-old, two 2-year-olds, a 3-year-old and "dozens more under 12".
 The lawyers reported that "kids are taking care of kids, and there's inadequate food, water and sanitation".
 They reported that the children weren't sleeping in beds but on the concrete floor with only foil blankets.
 Soap and toothbrushes were not supplied.
-When questioned, a Department of Justice attorney argued that the children were being properly cared for according to the legal standards but the standards did not mention that the children needed soap or toothbrushes.
+When questioned, a Department of Justice attorney argued that the children were being properly cared for according to the legal standards, but the standards did not mention that the children needed soap or toothbrushes.
 The children told the lawyers that meals consisted of instant oatmeal, a cookie and sweetened drink for breakfast, instant noodles for lunch, and a heated frozen burrito and a cookie for dinner.
 They said they had not had a clean change of clothing or a bath for weeks.
-There were no adult caretakers, ten and fourteen year old girls were taking care of the younger ones.
+There were no adult caretakers; ten and fourteen year old girls were taking care of younger children.
 A 14-year-old girl from Guatemala who had been holding two little girls in her lap told them, "I need comfort, too.
 I am bigger than they are, but I am a child, too."

-On July 1, 2019, several Democratic congress men and women visited migrant detention centers in Texas in a tour organized by Border Patrol agents at 48 hours' notice.
+On July 1, 2019, several Democratic members of Congress visited migrant detention centers in Texas in a tour organized by Border Patrol agents.
 Representative Marc Veasey said Border Patrol "went out of their way to show us facilities that were mostly empty", but the migrant detainees inside "described being deprived of daily showers and certain other rights".
-Representative Madeleine Dean labelled the situation as "a human rights crisis."
+Representative Madeleine Dean labelled the situation as "a human rights crisis".
 They reported fifteen women in their 50s and 60s sleeping in a small concrete cell with no running water and weeks without showers.
 They had all been separated from their families.
 Representative Lori Trahan said she saw women "sobbing in a crowded cell because they were separated from their kids".
 Representatives Alexandria Ocasio-Cortez, Judy Chu and Joaquin Castro alleged that Border Patrol had told detained migrant women to drink out of a toilet for water.
 Castro also said that he had met between 15 and 20 mothers who had been detained for more than fifty days, some of whom had been separated from their children.
 Representative Joe Kennedy III said that Border Patrol had been uncooperative, attempting to confiscate the congressmen's phones, and blocking the taking of pictures and videos.
 Activists who had gathered at the facility chanted support for President Donald Trump and directed racist comments towards Representative Rashida Tlaib, a Muslim.